-Professor Givel's areas of research specialization include: public policy theory, complexity theory, and Himalayan area policy studies.
-His areas of teaching specialization include: Himalayan area studies, well being policy, U.S. urban politics, and social movements.
+Professor Givel's areas of research specialization include: Comparative politics and public policy, Himalayan area politics and policy studies, and racial justice studies.
+His areas of teaching specialization include, Himalayan and Bhutanese area studies, well-being policy, global urban politics, far right movements and democracy, and global social movements.

-Professor Givel, in recent years, has published a number of scholarly articles related to Bhutanese culture and policy.
-This includes articles illustrating the connection between Mahayana Buddhism and Gross National Happiness, the policy history of Gross National Happiness, and a survey and analysis of the unwritten constitution of early Bhutan.
+Professor Givel, in recent years, has published several scholarly articles related to Bhutanese culture and policy.
+This includes articles illustrating the connection between Mahayana Buddhism and Gross National Happiness, the policy history and impacts of Gross National Happiness, and a survey and analysis of the unwritten constitution of early Bhutan.

 Regarding comparative public policy and politics theory, Lhawang Ugyel, Michael Givel, and Dendup Chophel, in their ground breaking 2023 peer-reviewed article "Punctuating "Happiness": Punctuated equilibrium theory and the agenda-setting of the Gross National Happiness (GNH) policy in Bhutan,"